-The Floating Classroom Field Trip provides students with a real-world learning experience on environmental topics while meeting New York State learning standards.
+The Floating Classroom Field Trip provides students with a real-world learning experience on environmental topics.
 It is often conducted in two parts: The first part being the boat trip to study water quality and the other half being stream monitoring to look at how various aspects of the land can affect water quality.

 - Floating Classroom Program: Boarding the Rosalia Anna Ashby in Lake George Village to learn about Lake George and study water quality while traveling the lake.